psychiatrist

 Lisa Harding, MD

-Nearly 1 in 5 adults in the US experience mental illness at some moment in their life.
-Major depressive disorder (MDD) continues to be one of the most significant health challenges globally and impacts nearly 9% of the US population at some time in their life.1 In the US, the estimated 12-month prevalence of medication-treated MDD is 8.9 million adults, with 2.8 million experiencing treatment-resistant depression (TRD).
+Nearly one in five adults in the United States experience mental illness at some moment in their life.
+Major depressive disorder (MDD) continues to be one of the most significant health challenges globally and impacts nearly 9 percent of the population at some time in their life.1 In the Unites States, the estimated 12-month prevalence of medication-treated MDD is 8.9 million adults, with 2.8 million experiencing treatment-resistant depression (TRD).
 The overall annual economic burden of medication-treated MDD is approximately $92.7 billion, with $43.8 billion linked explicitly to TRD.
 These findings underscore the disproportionate healthcare costs and unemployment associated with TRD, indicating substantial economic and societal benefits from effective management strategies.2

 Effective treatments reduce symptoms, healthcare utilization, and associated costs, but approximately 50% of those with MDD do not respond to their initial antidepressant treatment.1 A considerable number of these patients fail to benefit from subsequent treatment options, ultimately developing TRD.
 Although there is no universally accepted TRD definition, it is frequently defined as MDD that has not responded to at least 2 different antidepressants of adequate dose and duration.1 The Sequenced Treatment Alternatives to Relieve Depression (STAR-D) clinical trial taught us that switching between medication classes does not yield significant benefits, with one-third of patients continuing to not respond.3 With the emergence of new treatments with novel mechanisms and rapid onset of action, critical analysis of emerging science, safety, and limitations is necessary as these interventions are brought from the lab to the clinic.